-- Examine the Teacher's edition and student materials of the resource for alignment of foundational Standards aligned to each grade level.
-Examples include: - Table of contents (including prefatory materials to see the rationale for how instruction is approached) - Instructions, questions and tasks in relevant foundational sections including prefatory material to evaluate how well this is done) - Teacher's Edition identifies metrics and system for progress monitoring or other to support teachers in identifying students' growth toward reading grade level/ for progress monitoring throughout the year - Assessment supports (screeners, inventories, diagnostics)
+- Examine the Teacher Edition and student materials of the resource for alignment of Foundational Standards aligned to each grade level.
+Examples include: - Table of Contents (including prefatory materials to see the rationale for how instruction is approached). - Instructions, questions and tasks in relevant foundational sections including prefatory material to evaluate how well this is done. - Teacher Edition identifies lessons and activities oral activities for phonemic awareness and phonological awareness (K-1) such as practicing rhyming, onsets, comparing sounds, contrasting sounds, blending sounds, substituting sounds, segmenting sounds, and manipulating sounds. - Teacher Edition identifies research-based sequence of phonics throughout K-2.

-- What is the amount of recommended time allocated for each component of lessons and assessments? - Consider the placement of foundational skills instruction (tasks, questions, practice with) over a unit, semester, year (and, for teams: across multiple grades). - How does the design inform the teaching and learning (e.g. explicit v. implicit/embedded phonics instruction, etc)? - How much time is spent on prior grade-level skills? - How do the materials provide regular practice for decoding words? - How do the materials provide regular practice for encoding words? - What is the sequential instruction of phonics and word recognition? - Discuss and share the evidence of the foundational skills in core materials. - Discuss the amount of time spent for each component over the course of the school year.
+- What is the amount of recommended time allocated for each component (letter-sound relationships, phonemic awareness, phonological awareness, phonics) of lessons and activities? - Consider the placement of foundational skills instruction (tasks, practice with) over a unit, semester, year (and, for teams: across multiple grades). - How does the design inform the teaching and learning (e.g., explicit v. implicit/embedded phonics instruction, etc.)? - How do the materials provide regular practice of phonemic and phonological awareness learning?
+Are there songs and poetry to practice phonemes?
+What are the directions to the teacher for demonstrating how to pronounce different phonemes?
+What phonemic and phonological activities do students practice? - What is the hierarchy of phonemic awareness lessons and activities? - What is the sequential instruction of phonics especially across the grade levels (K-2)? - How do materials allow for meeting student needs and learning modalities? - In Kindergarten, what sounds and letters are taught first?
+What onsets and rimes (word families) are taught with an emphasis on sounding out the letter-sound associations? - In Grade 1, what digraphs, and consonant blends are taught?
+Are open and closed syllables taught?
+What diphthongs (vowel digraphs) are taught? - In Grade 2, how are long and short vowels taught in single syllable words?
+What common vowel teams are taught?

+- In Grade 2, are silent letter consonant clusters taught? - Do materials rely on the three-cueing system?
+Is the use of the cueing system distracting students from decoding words?

+- Discuss and share the evidence of the foundational skills in core materials. - Discuss the amount of time spent for each component over the course of the school year.
 Is adequate time spent?
-Are the skills being developed for students? - Discuss how materials include lessons, activities, and routines for sufficient practice.
+Are the skills being developed for students? - Discuss how materials include lessons, activities, and routines for sufficient practice. - Discuss any questions that were not answered by this curriculum. - Look for consensus about which indicators were met fully and partially. - Agree on final ratings.